Russ Harvey Consulting - Computer and Internet Services

 WPS settings on D-Link router

-During the above setup, Firefox indicated a potential security risk because this D-Link router doesn't support the HTTPS protocol.
+During the above setup, Firefox indicated a potential security risk because this D-Link router doesn't support the HTTPS protocol (it wouldn't load the HTTPS page).

 What I did was to setup dummy login credentials, then use the http://192.168.0.1/ (which wasn't included in the quickstart guide) to login and change the login username and password to something more secure.

-You should NEVER use the default settings for your wireless router as these standards are well known and easily searched out on the Internet.
+You should NEVER use the default settings for your wireless router.
+These standards are well known and easily found on the Internet.

-• If older devices are unable to use WPA or WPA2 protocols, replace them.
-Downgrading your security can make your entire network vulnerable.
+If your devices are unable to use WPA or WPA2 protocols, replace them.
+Downgrading your security makes your entire network vulnerable.

 There is more detailed information about wireless security on Wikipedia.